OPTIONS AT RETIREMENT

 Yes, you can take your private pension at age 55 even if you are still working.
 However, you will not receive your State Pension until age 65 at the earliest.

 Yes.
-You can start taking your pension at 55 and continue to work full-time or part-time.
+You can start taking your personal pension at age 55 and continue to work full-time or part-time.
+However, occupational pension schemes may include provisions that affect pension entitlement where employment continues.